Michael Hickey (tennis)

-Michael P. Hickey is an Irish former tennis player.
+Michael P. Hickey is an Irish former tennis and squash player.

 A native of Limerick, Hickey was an Ireland number one at various times during his career and had a stint playing on the professional tour, which he joined in the late 1960s.
 He was a regular member of the Ireland Davis Cup team through the 1960s and 1970s, setting a national record with appearances in 19 ties.
 His Davis Cup career included a loss to Björn Borg at Fitzwilliam in Dublin in 1978.
 He was a three–time County Dublin singles champion.

 Hickey also served as non–playing captain of Ireland in the Davis Cup and was a coach of Sean Sorensen.

+Hickey also represented Ireland at squash.